 People riding on public transit must comply with social distancing requirements to the greatest extent possible.

-Mountain Metro is experiencing a shortage of reporting bus drivers.
-Effective Saturday, March 21, Mountain Metro Transit will run a modified schedule until further notice.
+Mountain Metro is experiencing a shortage of reporting bus drivers and will run a modified schedule until further notice.

 All modified hours are updated in Google Real-Time.
 For trip planning, and real-time arrival information, we highly recommend using My Next Bus with Google Maps.

-- Route #27 will go from 15 minute frequency to 30 minute frequency.
-Route 27 buses that depart the Citadel and PPCC also at the top and middle of the hour will not operate
+- Route 27 is reduced from 15 minute frequency to 30 minute frequency.
+Route 27 buses departing the Citadel and PPCC at the top and middle of the hour (:00 and :30) will not operate.

 Mountain Metropolitan Transit provides local fixed-route bus service and Metro Mobility ADA paratransit service for Colorado Springs and the Pikes Peak region.
 All buses use clean diesel technology and are wheelchair-lift equipped.
 Mountain Metropolitan Transit also provides other services such as Metro Rides’ ridesharing, vanpool, and bicycling programs.
 For added convenience, there are bike racks on all buses for riders who want to utilize the bike-n-bus program.
 For additional information regarding Mountain Metropolitan Transit please visit www.mmtransit.com(link is external), or call (719) 385-RIDE (7433).